Hacker0x01/docs.hackerone.com/docs/programs/report-actions.md

 id: "programs/report-actions"
 ---

-There are 5 actions you can take on a report in your inbox:
+There are several actions you can take on a report in your inbox.
+You can:
-* Add comment
+* Add a comment
-* Close report
+* Close a report
-* Change state
+* Change the state
-* Assign report
+* Assign a report
+* Unassign a report
-* Set award
+* Set an award

 ![report-actions](./images/report-actions-1.png)

-### Add Comment
+### Add a Comment
 You can dialogue with hackers or team members or make notes about the report through adding comments.

 To add a comment: